These four House Republicans voted against adjourning amid Speaker fight

 Republicans in the chamber erupted in cheers when the final vote was called.

-Rep. Tom Cole (R-Okla.) offered the motion to adjourn after Rep. Kevin McCarthy (R-Calif.), on his way to the chamber, told reporters “I don’t think voting tonight is productive.”
+Rep. Tom Cole (R-Okla.) offered the motion to adjourn after Rep. Kevin McCarthy (Calif.), the Republican Speaker nominee, told reporters on his way to the chamber, “I don’t think voting tonight is productive.”

 Instead of kicking off the seventh ballot Wednesday evening, the chamber will reconvene at noon on Thursday.

 The House adjourned earlier on Wednesday — at around 4:30 p.m. — after McCarthy failed to win the Speakership on three separate ballots.
 The California Republican won 201 votes, short of the majority needed to secure the gavel.
-Democratic leader Hakeem Jeffries (N.Y.) picked up 212 votes.
+House Democratic Leader Hakeem Jeffries (N.Y.) picked up 212 votes.